 A tariff is a legal document that specifies the charges, terms and conditions under which Chattanooga Gas provides service to its customers.

-The system enhancements Chattanooga Gas made in 2021, including an expansion of the Chattanooga LNG facility, helps the Company safely maintain service to customers when demand is at its highest, among other things.
-By taking this pragmatic action, Chattanooga Gas anticipates saving customers an estimated $40 million dollars over the next ten years, with the potential to provide even more savings by reducing the need to use more expensive alternatives in the future as demand continues to grow.
+System enhancements Chattanooga Gas made in 2021, including an expansion of the Chattanooga LNG facility, helps the Company safely maintain service to customers when demand is at its highest, among other things.
+Such action taken by Chattanooga Gas in 2021 is anticipated to ultimately save customers $50 million dollars over the next ten years, with the potential to provide even more savings by reducing the need to use more expensive alternatives in the future as demand continues to grow.

 Even after this rate adjustment, the average bill will still be on par with rates from the past decade, after accounting for inflation.
 We understand these are challenging times for the Chattanooga community and we are mindful of the impacts to our customers.
 These infrastructure enhancements are crucial to safely and reliably meeting the region’s present and future natural gas needs and are part of our obligation to provide the safe and reliable service our customers expect and deserve.